 I'm Chelsea (she/her)!
 I was born and raised in the Los Angeles area, coming to Portland in 2016.
 I feel so much gratitude for the greenery of Oregon, and try to get outside with my partner and pup any chance I get.
 I love the food scene in Portland, and make a point of trying new restaurants often.
 I love watching (Dodger) baseball, learning about new things, gardening, hosting friends and family, and embracing my creativity through art and design.

 I hold a Master's Degree in Marriage and Family Therapy from the University of Southern California.
-I'm a Licensed Marriage and Family Therapist, as well as a Licensed Professional Counselor in the State of Oregon, as well as a registered Marriage and Family Therapy Intern awaiting my exam.
+I'm a Licensed Marriage and Family Therapist, as well as a Licensed Professional Counselor in the State of Oregon.
 I have a passion for working with teens, young adults, women, and members of the LGBTQ+ community.

 I aim to create an environment supportive to people with all body sizes/shapes, abilities, genders, sexual orientations, races and ethnicities, and religious affiliations.
 I am committed to anti-racist work in my life and the therapy room.
 I'm also learning how to continuously do better here, and I'm open to your feedback!